-Rhett Moncrieffe took one of the seats behind her with a cool nod.
+Rhett Moncrieffe took a seat behind her with a cool nod.
 “Welcome back.”

-The rest of Damien’s friend group took the other seats around her as they entered, even Alec Gervin, though he had to kick another student out of their seat to do so, which reduced Sebastien’s warm feelings of gratitude.
+Alec Gervin also took a guard position, though he had to kick another student out of their place to do so, which reduced Sebastien’s warm feelings.

-When he arrived with Ana, Damien leaned toward her from the seat in front of her.
+Damien and Ana arrived shortly after and took the seats in front of her before immediately turning to face her.
 “Stars above, Sebastien, I’m so glad you’re back.
-Things have been rather unpleasant here.”
+Things have been rather unpleasant here,” Damien said.

-She leaned forward in return, looking between Damien and Ana.
-“I wanted to ask you about that.
+She leaned forward.
+“I wanted to ask you two about that.
 What’s happened while I was gone?
 What rumors have been circulating?
 Everyone seems to know I was involved.”
 Damien might have information from his brother, since they seemed to communicate frequently and the elder Westbay wasn’t particularly circumspect with what he revealed to his little brother.
-Ana, on the other hand, always seemed to know the latest gossip.
+And Ana always seemed to know the latest gossip.

 “It’s been all anyone’s talking about,” Ana said.
-“What actually happened is all still rather vague, but as always there are rumors that range from the plausible to the outrageous.”
+“What actually happened is still rather vague, but, as always, there are rumors that range from plausible to outrageous.”

 Damien nodded.
-“The coppers still haven’t come out with any statements, but everyone knows that Newton is dead, and there was an Aberrant that got the Red Guard called in.”
+“The coppers haven’t come out with a statement, but everyone knows Newton is dead, and there was an Aberrant that got the Red Guard called in.”

 Ana, like Waverly, took one of the cookies from Sebastien’s desk without even bothering to ask.
 “Delicious.
 Where did you get these, Sebastien?”

-“Grandmaster Kiernan from the History department gave them to me when he called me to his office this morning,” she said.
+“Grandmaster Kiernan from the History department gave them to me when he called me to his office this morning,” she said pointedly.

-Damien’s eyes widened before he carefully controlled his expression, but the tension subtly leaked through in his voice.
-“He’s the Chair of the department, right?
+Damien’s eyes widened before he controlled his expression, but the tension leaked through in his voice.
+“He’s the department Chair, right?
 What could he want with you?
 Why did he give you cookies?”

 Sebastien grimaced.
 “Kiernan gave me contribution points, but they were just an excuse to question me about what happened.”

 Ana nodded sagely.
 “He’s probably worried about the University’s reputation and what rumors you might spread.
 Canelo has been stripped of her student liaison position, you know.
-Both of them have already been replaced.
-Canelo was absent for a few days, perhaps being questioned by the coppers, but she’s back now, too.
-It’s bad press to have two of your student aides implicated in an incident like this, obviously.
+She was absent for a few days, perhaps being questioned by the coppers, but she’s back now.
+It’s bad press to have two of your student aides implicated in an incident like this.
 Especially when one turns up an Aberrant.”
-Ana plucked absently at her clothes, smoothing imaginary wrinkles.
-“And on that note, what actually happened?”
+Ana plucked at her clothes, smoothing imaginary wrinkles.
+“And on that note…what actually happened?”

-Damien groaned in frustration, sending the other girl a glare.
+Damien groaned in frustration, sending Ana a glare.
 “I told you guys not to bother him about that!”

 Ana shrugged.
 “No harm in asking.
 I’m not ashamed to admit that I am quite curious.
 Perhaps I could relate some of the rumors to you, Sebastien, and you could simply tell me how close to the truth they are, on a scale of one to ten?”

-Sebastien shrunk down in her chair to get away from Ana’s gleaming eyes.
+Sebastien shrank down in her chair to get away from Ana’s gleaming eyes.
 “No, thank you.”